August 2025

 Community Arts Partnership

 For over 30 years, our grants, programs, and services have been a driving force behind the vibrant arts community of Ithaca and Tompkins County.
+Visit our CAP ArtSpace page.

 Community School of Music and Arts